d-morrison/IntroStatActivities/_book/08-L06-inference-2cat-simulation-wrapup.md

 * Scope of inference

-    * To what group of observational units do the results apply?
+    * To what group of observational units do the results apply (target population or observational units similar to the sample)?

     * What type of inference is appropriate (causal or non-causal)?